You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Fun Fact: Athena is Zeus’ favorite child

-Any list of Greek Gods will contain this important Greek goddess.
+Any list of Olympian gods will contain this important Greek goddess.
 Athena’s realms are legion (as seen above), and nothing about her is ordinary, not even her birth.

 According to Greek mythology, she was born from Zeus’ forehead after he experienced a bad headache (probably because she emerged fully grown and dressed for battle).

-This goddess is a fierce fighter and has no sympathy for those who oppose her.
+This goddess of wisdom is also a fierce fighter and has no sympathy for those who oppose her.
 Athena’s favorite punishment is to strike her enemies down with madness.

 Known for strategic warfare, she often guides heroes; Athena helped Hercules in his tasks and also assisted Perseus in slaying the monster, Medusa.
 Her Athena-Assisted Hero Karate Club is the perfect place for anyone to start learning a move or two.